ammo414/PoliticalCoding/README.md

     cap_code NOT LIKE 'Government Operations'
 ```

 will likely remove too much.
-For instance, if Trump starts talking about voter fraud again, that will likely be filtered out with this statement even though I would prefer to see that in the results.
+For instance, if Trump starts talking about voter fraud again, that would be filtered out with this statement even though I'd prefer to see that in the results.

 I found that about 34% of all rows were labeled 'Government Operations', most of which had to do with the election.
 On the other hand, in 2015, about 9% of all US bills and about 9% of the NYT front page were related to Government Operations, according to the [Comparative Agendas Trend Tool](https://www.comparativeagendas.net/tool) (2015 is the last full year of data on the site.)